NMOST Staff

 Executive Director

-May Sagbakken has been the Executive Director for NMOST for seven years, and is a passionate advocate for equitable access to quality out-of-school programs for all children and youth in New Mexico.
+May Sagbakken has been the Executive Director for NMOST since 2016, and is a passionate advocate for access to quality out-of-school programs for all children and youth in New Mexico.

 May has a dual Master’s in Community and Regional Planning/Latin American studies from the University of New Mexico, and a Bachelor’s Degree in Journalism and International Studies from the University of Oregon.